BELGIUM

 [1] Eurostat data: proj_19ndbi.

-These evolutions will undoubtedly lead to an increase in LTC dependency.
-Generally, it is expected that the number of persons in need of LTC will double by the year 2060.
-Under an assumption of no policy change, the Ageing Report scenario suggests that public expenditure as share of GDP would rise from 2.3% to 4.2% (EU-27: 1.6%-3.1%) by 2070.
-The impact of a progressive shift from the informal to the formal sector of care in Belgium would entail an estimated increase by 100% in the share of GDP devoted to public expenditure on long-term care (128% on average for the EU27).
+According to the Ageing Report 2021, the impact of a progressive shift from the informal to the formal sector of care in Belgium would entail an estimated increase of 126% in the share of GDP devoted to public expenditure on long-term care (109% on average for the EU-27).

 From an organisational point of view, long-term care in Belgium is part of an integrated system of health care, complemented by social service provision.
 The focus on health care is accentuated by the fact that there is no specific long-term care legislation at the level of social security legislation.